theory/justatheory/content/post/sqitch/templating-tests-with-sqitch.md

 type: post
 ---

-Back in September, [I described] how to create custom deploy, revert, and verify scripts for various types of [Sqitch] changes, such as adding a new table.
+Back in September, [I described][sqtmpl] how to create custom deploy, revert, and verify scripts for various types of [Sqitch] changes, such as adding a new table.
 Which is cool and all, but what I've found while developing databases at [work] is that I nearly always want to create a test script with the same name as a newly-added change.

 So for the recent v0.990 release, the [`add` command] gained the ability to generate arbitrary script files from templates.
 To get it to work, we just